My books on Adult ADHD include:

 Please note: Depending on the device you use to read this blog and follow that link to Amazon, you will see only the hardback or you will see the hardcover, paperback, Kindle, etc.

 3. Adult ADHD and Sex: What You Need to Know (That Sex Therapists Cannot Tell You)

 A Kindle-only book; if you don’t have Kindle, you can read on your computer, iPad, or phone by downloading Amazon’s free Kindle app.
 Visit Amazon to learn more.

 Yes, sexual expression is yet another one of those areas—like sleep—where the public and professionals alike often fail to connect the dots to ADHD symptoms.

 As I write in Is It You, Me, or Adult A.D.D.?:

 When ADHD does create significant sexual problems, it usually falls into two categories: The ADHD partner initiates sex all the time or almost never.
 In the sexual relationship as in elsewhere with ADHD, we encounter variable challenges in self-regulation and summoning motivation.”

 Between these extremes (always and never) lies a range of issues that can drive apart couples—if they don’t know what they’re dealing with or what strategies to implement.
 Ignorance about this critically important connection between ADHD and sexual intimacy creates so much unnecessary hurt.

-Thank you for your interest in books on Adult ADHD by me, Gina Pera!
-I look forward to meeting you when my online training launches in 2020: ADHD Success Training
+Thank you for your interest in my books about Adult ADHD.
+I look forward to meeting you when my online training launches in late 2020: ADHD Success Training